vicomello/vicomello.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a Psychology PhD candidate researching human-technology interaction, with a focus on how people perceive and engage with AI systems.
-My research explores factors influencing AI attitudes, including how anthropomorphic features affect trust and responsibility attribution.
+My research explores factors influencing attitudes towards AI, including moralization of AI and how anthropomorphic features affect trust and responsibility attribution.
 I also study social media dynamics, particularly emotional responses to Twitter usage.

-Beyond academia, I serve as a researcher/engineer at Augmend Health, a startup developing VR-AI technology for chronic pain assessment and treatment.
-I define capabilities for our LLM models, select implementation methods, and apply them to our systems.
-I also design data collection protocols and analyze results from our clinical pilot studies.
+Beyond academia, I serve as a researcher scientist at Augmend Health, a startup developing VR-AI technology for chronic pain assessment and treatment.
+At Augmend Health, I develop the core LLM technology for our VR chronic pain assessment platform.
+I create data collection protocols for clinical pilots, analyze patient results, and refine our AI models based on findings.
+I work with clinical partners and advisors to ensure our technology delivers meaningful therapeutic outcomes.

 Outside work, I enjoy ballet (as both audience and practitioner), tennis, cooking, and travel.
 I like to unwind with manual crafts like crochet and embroidery, usually alongside podcasts or TV.
 I love bonding over books, essays, and films—you can see what I'm reading and watching on [Goodreads](https://www.goodreads.com/user/show/70413033-victoria-oldemburgo-de-mello), [Substack](https://substack.com/@vicotira?utm_source=user-menu), and [Letterboxd](https://letterboxd.com/vicomello/).